DevelMango/mango/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 =====================================

-This guide will show you how to build enmanetd (headless client) for OSX.
+This guide will show you how to build mangod (headless client) for OSX.

 Notes
 -----